simplesourcing/simplesagas/README.md

 * when the future completes, the result status (success, or failure with error) is published in the action response topic
 * Optionally, the full return value is published in an arbitrary result topic (in a transaction with the above).

-  The io.simplesource.saga.user.client has the opportunity to perform a synchronous conversion of the data before it is persisted.
+  The client has the opportunity to perform a synchronous conversion of the data before it is persisted.
 * This is also an idempotent operation - if a successful request is resubmitted, the response is republished in the action response topic, but the result value is not republished in the result topic.